 The 2012-2013 academic year initiated a campus-wide Spiritual Initiatives Project directed by the Office of Religious and Spiritual Life.
 The Spiritual Initiatives Project has the core purpose of enhancing our college campus community through spirituality, and consists of a number of new and revitalized spiritual life opportunities focused in three main areas: 1) interfaith programs, 2) nurturing the spirit programs, and 3) justice, service and spirituality programs.
 Programs and spiritual life activities that are part of the Spiritual Initiatives Project will be announced as the academic year progresses.

 There are a number of religious and spiritual life groups on campus that serve the needs of students.
-Along with the programs coordinated by the Office of Religious and Spiritual Life, there is the Agape Group (a Christian fellowship group), the Roman Catholic group (known as the Newman Club, see also the Eucharist Schedule), the Lewis & Clark chapter of the Greater Portland Hillel, the Meditation Group, the Muslim Student Association, the Interfaith Council, the Buddhist Group, Common Ground (Earth Spirituality and Pagan), Mystical Groves, and the Fellowship of Christian Athletes.
+Along with the programs coordinated by the Office of Religious and Spiritual Life, there is the Agape Group (a Christian fellowship group), the Roman Catholic group (known as the Newman Club, see also the Eucharist Schedule), the Lewis & Clark chapter of the Greater Portland Hillel, the Meditation Group, the Muslim Student Association, the Interfaith Council, the Buddhist Group, Common Ground (Earth Spirituality and Pagan), Mystical Groves, Spiritual Que(e)ry, and the Bible Study for Athletes Group.
 Students from a number of other traditions (including Baha’i, Hindu, and Sikh) do not maintain a formal student group, but organize activities and meetings on an occasional basis.
 For further information please contact the chapel office by phone or request information by emailing the office at firstname.lastname@example.org.